 POLST and Advance Directives

-What is the Difference between a POLST form and an Advance Directive (AD)?
+What is the Difference between a POLST form, an Advance Directive (AD) and an EMS-DNR

 The POLST should remain with you wherever you receive treatment.
-If you are at home, the POLST should be next to your bed or on your refrigerator, both locations that emergency medical service personnel are trained to look for it.
+If you are at home, the POLST should be next to your bed or on your refrigerator, both are locations that emergency medical service personnel are trained to look for it.
 The POLST form should be bright pink.
-If your form is white or another color, ask your health care provider if it is possible to have a pink one to assure ready recognition by other providers.
+Although valid, if your form is white or another color, ask your health care provider if it is possible to have a pink one to assure ready recognition by other providers.

-If you have completed a Durable Power of Attorney for Health Care, Living Will or Declaration be sure your physician has a copy.
+Once completed, your Advance Directive should be copied and given to your physician and DPOA-HC.
 If you have not yet completed these important documents you may do so online at NVLivingWill.com.
+For more information regarding NVLivingWill.com, click here.
 Or, you may want to consider another format for end-of-life decision making, Five Wishes.